A Hilbert 90 Property for S-Class Groups and Applications to the Gross--Kuz'min Conjecture: Wild power residues and the -Hilbert 90 property

-\begin{rems} \begin{enumerate} \item The proof of Theorem \ref{thm:TauCriterion} does not necessarily require the result of Corollary \ref{cor:Hilbert90OnFirstLevel}.
-There is a more direct argument, as it follows from Proposition \ref{prop:WildResidues} that any extension $L/K$ ramified only at primes above $p$ has the $\mathbf{cl}^{S_p}$-Hilbert 90 property. \item Take $K$ and $p$ as in Theorem \ref{thm:TauCriterion} and assume additionally that $p$ is odd.
+If there exists $\mathfrak{p}\in S_p$ such that $\tau^{\mathfrak{p}}$, as defined in Proposition~\ref{prop:WildResidues}, is surjective, then $T_p(K_\infty/K)_\Gamma$ is finite.
+In particular, if $K_\infty/K$ is the cyclotomic $\ZZ_p$ extension, then \hyperref[conj:GrossKuzmin]{GKC} is true for $K$ and $p$. \end{thm} \begin{rems} \begin{enumerate} \item The proof of Theorem~\ref{thm:TauCriterion} does not necessarily require the result of Corollary~\ref{cor:Hilbert90OnFirstLevel}.
+There is a more direct argument, as it follows from Proposition~\ref{prop:WildResidues} that any cyclic extension $L/K$ ramified only at primes above $p$ has the $\mathbf{cl}^{S_p}$-Hilbert~90 property. \item Take $K$ and $p$ as in Theorem~\ref{thm:TauCriterion} and assume additionally that $p$ is odd.
 Denote by $(r_1,r_2)$ the signature and by $n$ the degree of $K$.
 Then by the Dirichlet unit theorem and since $p$ is unramified in $K/\QQ$, we have $p\nmid |\mu(K)|$ and $E^{\mathfrak{p}} \otimes \FF_p\cong \FF_p^{r_1+r_2}$.